ROAD TRIP FROM THE LYSEFJORD TO THE HARDANGERFJORD

 HM Queen Sonja´s Panoramic Hiking Trail

 The goal for the last day in the fjords was to hike parts of HM Queen Sonja`s Panoramic Hiking Trail between Lofthus and Kinsarvik.
 Kinsarvik is only nine kilometers north of Lofthus, at the outer part of Sørfjorden, and I parked the car at Røte above Kinsarvik.
-The hike along the forest road up to the starting point of the Queens Trail took some time, but the prize was great.
-The view towards the Hardangerfjord was breathtaking.
-This is where four branches of the Hardangerfjord meets; Sørfjorden, Utnefjord, Eidfjord and Kinsarvikbukti.

 Vøringsfossen and Hardangervidda

 My fjord-adventure was soon at it´s end, and the last part of the drive continued from Kinsarvik to Eidfjord and up the Måbødalen Valley to the Hardangervidda Mountain Plateau.
-Only one last stop at Fossli Hotel and the panorama-view over the Vøringsfossen Waterfalls.

-Then I headed back to Oslo via Hardangervidda Mountain Plateou, one of Norway´s 10 National Tourist Routes in Western Norway.
-Three adventurous days at the fjords were over, but the great memories will always be there.
+Then I headed back to Oslo via Hardangervidda Mountain Plateau, one of Norway´s 10 National Tourist Routes in Western Norway.

 Preikestolen – Lysefjord – Hardangerfjord – Map Overview